jperkins/osx_toaster/README.md

 I've managed to lose a couple of larger sections that dealt with the configuration of MySQL and Subversion.
-My work is now nearly exclusively done in Git, so anything Subversion specific that I add is going to reflect its reduced role.
-I'm now using MySQL beside PostgreSQL and SQLite and expect configs for those to be added in short order.
+My work is now nearly exclusively done with Git, so anything Subversion specific that I add is going to reflect its reduced role in my development.
+I'm now using PostgreSQL and SQLite along side MySQL and expect configs for those to be added in short order.

-Finally, I have an alternate version of this for working with Snow Leopard's betas.
-I'm not sure if that warrants its own file or incorporation with the existing script.
-I'm leaning towards the latter.

 Comments, suggestions, additions, etc. welcome.